vstinner/fatoptimizer/doc/misc.rst

   * Adjust usage of get_literal()
   * SimplifyIterable also replaces empty dict (created a runtime) with an empty tuple (constant)
+  * Update benchmark scripts and benchmark results in the documentation

 * 2016-01-18: Version 0.1